Keyboard shortcuts

 What to do in case of a firewall in the company network

-Outgoing firewall
+Outgoing firewall settings

-1. Firewalling based on source IP
+1. Firewall based on source IP address

-• Option 2 (source IP with specific port/protocol): give the source IP of the Octalarm alarm dialler access to the Internet via:
+Allow the source IP address of the Octalarm alarm dialler full access (all ports) to the IPv4 and IPv6 internet.

-In this example, the IPv4 address of the Octalarm alarm dialler is 192.168.1.10.
+Example: IPv4 address of the Octalarm alarm dialler is 192.168.1.10.

 192.168.1.10/24all0.0.0.0/0all

-In this example, the IPv4 address of the Octalarm alarm dialler is 192.168.1.10.
+Example: IPv4 address of the Octalarm alarm dialler is 192.168.1.10.

 192.168.1.10/24all0.0.0.0/0TCP port 443